Finding Unexpected Humor During A Pandemic: A Conversation with Macoy Dubs

 View this post on Instagram

-Impersonating different types of people has always been part of his life.
-In his videos, Macoy covers a spectrum of personalities.
-He shares, “I guess the hugot of the humor [in the videos] is based from observation and experience.
+Impersonating different types of people has always been part of their life.
+In their videos, Macoy covers a spectrum of personalities.
+They share, “I guess the hugot of the humor [in the videos] is based from observation and experience.
 Kasi ang hirap na gumawa ka ng content and wala kang idea what’s happening in real life.
 (It’s difficult to create content when you have no idea what’s happening in real life.)
 Kaya kapag ganun ‘yung videos ko, mabilis siya kumalat, marami siyang likes, because karamihan ng Pilipino, na-experience ‘yun.
 (That’s why when my videos are in that format, it spreads quickly, it receives a lot of likes, because a lot of Filipinos experience that.)”

-Creating witty videos is his reprieve from his day to day responsibilities.
-With a full-time job as a social media manager at one of the top advertising agencies in the country and a special lecturer in his alma mater, Colegio de San Juan de Letran, he has a lot going on.
-In an hour-long chikahan (while I try to keep the fangirling at a minimum) we did a deep-dive into his (elusive) personal life, his struggles with mental health, his advocacy towards creating a safer internet realm and how he makes use of humor to make sense of everything.
+Creating witty videos is their reprieve from their day to day responsibilities.
+With a full-time job as a social media manager at one of the top advertising agencies in the country and a special lecturer in their alma mater, Colegio de San Juan de Letran, they have a lot going on.
+In an hour-long chikahan (while I try to keep the fangirling at a minimum) we did a deep-dive into their (elusive) personal life, their struggles with mental health and their advocacy towards creating a safer internet realm and how they make use of humor to make sense of everything.

 Wonder: I feel like this has been a long time coming because you’re tasked to plan and execute digital content for work and now, you’re a viral content creator.
 Is this surprising to you?

 Macoy: Hindi ko siya inexpect.
 (I didn’t expect it.)
 After working in a creative agency in Qatar as a content producer for almost a year, I really [wanted to] work in the ad industry.
 Pag-uwi ko (when I went home) here, I worked in a creative agency as a senior account manager.